 This is without doubt the easiest method to drain water from a pool after rain if you have a sand filter and a multiport valve with a waste setting.

 Run out the backwash hose if you have one into the area you want the water to disperse.
 If your pool waste goes straight to your drainage system then this step is not necessary.

 Step 2 – Multiport valve to drain or waste

 Set the multiport valve to either to the drain or the waste setting but make sure that you switch off the pump before you do this if it is running.
 (Never move the valve with the pump running as this can damage it)

 If you have a valve that shuts off water to the waste pipe (I have one on my pool set-up) then make sure this is open.

 Step 3 – Switch on the pool pump

 Switch on the pool pump and then keep an eye on the water level.
-It should go down quite quickly so whatever you do don’t go off and leave it running as if you get delayed you may come back to a half empty pool.
+It should go down quite quickly so don’t go off and leave it running as if you get delayed you may come back to a half-empty pool.

 When the water has reached its correct level, which would normally be approximately half way up the skimmer entrances, switch off the pool pump.
 Then put the multiport valve setting back to the filter position and turn the pump back on as normal.